-NewOrigin holds drill and exploration permits at its Sky Lake gold project where drill target selection is underway to carry out a drilling program, subject to securing the necessary funding.
-As noted above, on January 20, 2023, NewOrigin provided the MON with a letter stating that it would be pleased to conduct further meetings with land custodians if required but that it will proceed with a planned drilling program, as it is halfway through the drill permit time frame.
+NewOrigin holds drill and exploration permits at its Sky Lake gold project where drill target selection is underway to carry out a drilling program.
 At present, a two-phase work program is contemplated for the property.
 Initially, surface exploration and drilling will test the Koval historic non-43-101 compliant mineral resource area and nearby exploration targets in order to update the geological model, to be followed by a second, more extensive, exploration and drilling program.